Skip to main content

 The Pelican Programme: Nominations

-Nominations are now open for the Pelican Programme!
+Nominations are now closed for the 2026 Pelican Programme!

-The Pelican Programme is Corpus' flagship access scheme and is designed to not only introduce students to new and exciting super-curricular resources and themes, but also to stretch, challenge, and sharpen their oracy and problem solving skills.
+The Pelican Programme is Corpus Christi's flagship outreach scheme and is designed to not only introduce students to new and exciting super-curricular resources and themes, but also to stretch, challenge, and sharpen their oracy and problem solving skills.

-This sustained and intensive programme runs for six-months, with students meeting online in small groups every fortnight to analyse and critique set pre-reading under the supervision and guidance of a subject expert.
-In addition to these subject experts, every student also has more admissions-focused sessions with members of the Corpus Admissions Team and, if they successfully complete the programme, will be in a very strong position to make a competitive application to any selective university.
+This sustained and intensive programme runs for six months, with students meeting online in small groups every fortnight to analyse set pre-reading or complete problems under the supervision and guidance of a subject expert.
+The programme also includes admissions sessions with members of the Corpus Admissions Team and, if students successfully complete the programme, they will be in a strong position to make a competitive application to any selective university.

-At the end of the programme, those students who have completed it are invited for a short residential event here at Corpus to celebrate their achievement, where they finally get to meet each other in-person and can meet current undergraduates studying their subjects at Cambridge.
+To close the programme, students who have successfully completed it are invited for a short residential event at Corpus to celebrate their achievement, meet each other in-person, and meet current undergraduates at Cambridge!

 This year the Pelican Programme will include the following subject streams: